maxime-tournier/maxime-tournier.github.com/notes/rigid.md

 # Dual Quaternion Blending

 Rigid transformations may be blended efficiently by the use of dual quaternions.
-This can be used for skinning 3D models from an articulated rigid body[^kavan07].
+This can be used for skinning 3D models on an articulated rigid body[^kavan07].

 ## Dual Numbers